Health Savings Accounts

 Availability of Funds

-Withdrawals are tax-free if the funds are used exclusively for paying or reimbursing qualified medical expenses, such as doctor visits, prescription drugs and over-the-counter medicines for the owner, his or her spouse and dependents.
-Qualified expenses are those incurred after the account is opened.
+Withdrawals are tax free if the funds are used exclusively for paying or reimbursing qualified medical expenses for the owner, his or her spouse and eligible dependents.
+Qualified expenses are those incurred after the account is open.

 *Your savings federally insured to at least $250,000 and backed by the full faith and credit of the United States Government National Credit Union Administration, a U.S. Government Agency.